 - It reduces the number of repayment plans from seven to two.
 There would be one plan for people who want fast repayment and another for people who need lower payments.

-- It would completely eliminate Public Service Loan Forgiveness starting in July 2019.
+- It would completely eliminate the Public Service Loan Forgiveness Program.

 - However, it would offer a $300 Pell Grant bonus for students that take on a higher course load.